God’s Mail Volume 3 Book Review

 This book is available on Kindle and in paperback.
 I received the paperback version, and it was a bit bulky.
 It would have been nice, if it would have been more of the size of regular books, in case I wanted to take it on the go.

-I think God’s Mail Volume 3 by Ron Hardin from God’s Mail was enjoyable.
-However, I don’t think it is for everyone.
-If you know someone who is looking for something Biblical and different, you might want to check this out.
+God’s Mail Volume 3 by Ron Hardin from God’s Mail may not be for everyone.
+However, if you know someone who is looking for something Biblical and different, you might want to check this out.
 You can also find more reviews on this book from other members of the Homeschool Review Crew by clicking the link below.

 I hope you found this review helpful.
 If so, be sure to share and also follow my blog for more reviews, parenting, and other fun!